 Wattbike and football seem to be the perfect match.
-From supporting international teams to rehabbing Premier League players, the Wattbike can do it all.
+From supporting international teams to rehabbing Premier League players, the Wattbike smart trainer can do it all.
 Wattbikes can today be found in more than 50 pro football clubs in the UK including every single Premier League team, and in many top clubs globally such as Bayern Munich and Real Madrid.
 Wattbike is also a member of the Football Medical and Performance Association, where we provide advice and articles discussing the growth of Wattbike in football, off-feet conditioning, and injury rehabilitation and prevention.

 But where did this perfect relationship start, and how has it developed?
 It’s time to find out about Wattbike, football, and improving performance.

 Wattbikes have become an essential piece of kit at Sheffield United, where the team use specific programmes for every player based on their fitness test results.
 This allows for measurable, repeatable training for the players, which provides lots of data to the coaches.
 The bikes are also favoured for off-feet conditioning sessions.
 Lee McMahon, Head of Sport Science at Sheffield United, comments:

 “In football, we experience a high level of exercise stress in matches and training drills.
 At times, the external stress can impact the continuity of the periodised training we assign to players.
 Off feet conditioning with the Wattbike gives us the opportunity to use continuous training, particularly in non-specific drills, whilst reducing the external impact stress on joints and muscles.
 We believe in collecting as much information about each player as possible.
 These parameters allow us to adopt an evidence based approach to each player in which we can make measured decisions on how to condition each player for any given outcome.”